Close

 Pursuant to the Listing Regulations, 2015, a separate chapter titled ‘Corporate Governance' has been included in this Annual Report, along with the reports on Management Discussion and Analysis and General Shareholder Information.

-All Board members and senior management personnel have affirmed compliance with the Code of Conduct for 2021-22.
+All Board members and senior management personnel have affirmed compliance with the Code of Conduct for FY2023.
 A declaration to this effect signed by the Managing Director (CEO) of the Company is contained in this Annual Report.

-The Managing Director (CEO) and Chief Financial Officer have certified to the Board with regard to the financial statements and other matters as required under Regulation 17(8) of the Listing Regulations, 2015.
+The Managing Director (CEO) and Chief Financial Officer have certified to the Board with regard to the financial statements and other matters as required under regulation 17(8) of the Listing Regulations, 2015.

 Certificate from the auditors of the Company regarding compliance of conditions of corporate governance is annexed to this Report.